Hendy/umbraco-look/README.md

 If there are any query contradictions (such as a tag exsing in both All and Not), then an empty result is returned with the success flag as false.

-The GetFacets string[] indcates which tag groups to return facet counts for.
+The GetFacets string[] indcates which tag groups to return facet counts for (see Facets section below).

 ```csharp
 lookQuery.TagQuery = new TagQuery() {